WhiteDragon1337/game-programming-patterns/book/observer.markdown

 asynchronous communication using an <a href="event-queue.html" class="pattern">Event Queue</a>.

-## "It Does Too Much Dynamic Allocation"
+## ''It Does Too Much Dynamic Allocation''

 Whole tribes of the programmer clan -- including many game developers -- have moved onto garbage collected languages, and dynamic allocation isn't the boogie